GoTestTools/limgo/README.md

 ### The configuration file

-Coverage thresholds are defined in the configuration file.
+Coverage thresholds are defined in a configuration file.
 By default, `limgo` will search for a file named `.limgo.json`.
 This can be overridden by the `-config` flag.

+Currently, coverage thresholds for `statements` and `functions` are supported.
 In the configuration file example below, thresholds are defined
 - on a global (project) level
 - for all files in the "coverage" directory
 - for all files in the "gosrc" directory starting with g